MarvinFernie/polling/README.md

 ### Technical Requirements
 - Next.js for the frontend framework
-- Firebase for database and authentication
+- LocalStorage for data persistence (Firebase replaced due to compatibility issues)
 - Modern, delightful UI inspired by Robinhood, Hinge, and Airbnb

 ### Sample Questions